This Question Really

 The "decade" trap

 People love round numbers.
-So naturally, they want 1999 to be "20 years ago" or "30 years ago" because those feel like clean milestones.
+They want 1999 to be "20 years ago" or "30 years ago" because those feel like clean milestones.
 25 is awkward.
-Consider this: it's halfway.
+It's halfway.
 It's the "quarter-century" mark — technically significant, emotionally unsatisfying.

 Don't fall for it.
 The math doesn't care about your preference for round numbers.